-Analysis: In AY 2016-2017 the target was met.
-Based on the analysis of the results in AY 2016-2017 it became apparent candidates needed additional instruction in math and social studies.
-Because of this additional instruction in AY 2017-2018 Praxis scores were higher.
+Analysis: Based on the analysis of the results in AY 2016-2017 it became apparent candidates needed additional instruction in math and social studies.
+Because of this additional instruction in AY 2017-2018 Praxis scores were higher than AY2016-2017.
 The additional instruction made a difference.
-However, it was not enough as candidates continue to struggle in mathematics and social studies with the mean and median scores in these areas not much higher than the required passing score.
+However, it was not enough as candidates continue to struggle in 2018-19 in mathematics and social studies with the mean and median scores in these areas not much higher than the required passing score.

-Action - Decision: Based on the analysis of this year's findings faculty in the College of Education and the College of Arts and Sciences have begun to determine a remediation plan for 2018-2019 to help students become better-prepared for the Praxis Content Assessments as their course grades are above the required grade of C. Course instructors from the College of Education and Mathematics department took the Praxis Mathematics Content Knowledge test.
-Course instructors from the College of Education and Arts and Science departments will also develop and view the scope and sequence of documents and determine if overlap or missing topics exist in required courses.
+Action - Decision: Based on the analysis of the data from 2018-19, faculty in the College of Education and the College of Arts and Sciences have determined a remediation plan for 2019-2020 to help students become better-prepared for the Praxis Content Assessments, even as their course grades are above the required grade of C. Last year (2018-19), course instructors from the School of Education and Mathematics department took the Praxis Mathematics Content Knowledge test.
+A course instructor from the School of Education also attended a professional development session given by Praxis personnel regarding the Social Studies content Test and will include information in course instruction.
+In 2019-20, course instructors from the School of Education and Arts and Science departments will also develop and view the scope and sequence of documents and determine if overlap or missing topics exist in required courses.
 Lastly, they will include time in classes to strengthen candidate content knowledge and familiarity with the test administration.